patrick-steele-idem/browser-refresh/README.md

 Like nodemon, this module provides a drop-in replacement for the `node` command.

-Compared to [nodemon](https://github.com/remy/nodemon), the browser-refresh has the following benefits:
+Compared to [nodemon](https://github.com/remy/nodemon), the `browser-refresh` module has the following benefits:

 * It starts as a web sockets server and provides a web sockets client
 * It sets an environment variable for the spawned child process to let it know that it was launched using `browser-refresh`